arcilli/investsuite-api-docs/docs/robo/synchronize_portfolios.md

 #### 4. Costs and charges

 Costs and charges come in various forms.
 There are items in the `type` Enum that define the sort of charge.
 For instance for management fees, custody fees, and transaction fees.
 For other types use `"type": "OTHER_FEE"` and `"description": "{string}"`.
 Same goes for taxes.
 For withholding tax paid to the governement use `"type": "WITHHOLDING_TAX"`.
 For other sorts of taxes charged use `"type": "OTHER_TAX"` and `"description": "{string}"`.

+!!! info "Costs and charges"
+    These are the costs and charges that are *not* associated with a transaction.

+    For costs and charges that are associated with a transaction, see [above](#1-buy-transactions).

 === "Request"